Invivogen

 IL-18 is a pro-inflammatory cytokine that causes a wide variety of biological effects associated with infection, inflammation, and autoimmune processes [1, 2].

-More details More details on Interleukin-18
+More details More details

-Cell line description:
+Cell line description

-HEK-Blue™ IL-18 cells express an NF-κB/AP-1-inducible secreted embryonic alkaline phosphatase (SEAP) reporter gene.
-The binding of IL-18 to the heterodimeric IL-18 receptor on the surface of these cells triggers a signaling cascade leading to the activation of NF-κB and the subsequent production of SEAP.
-Levels of SEAP in the supernatant can be easily determined with QUANTI-Blue™ Solution.
+HEK-Blue™ IL-18 cells were generated by stable transfection with the genes encoding the IL-18 receptor (IL-18R) and IL-18 receptor accessory protein (IL-18RAP).
+These cells were further transfected with an NF-κB/AP-1-inducible secreted embryonic alkaline phosphatase (SEAP) reporter.
+The binding of IL-18 to its heterodimeric IL-18 receptor triggers a signaling cascade leading to NF-κB/AP-1 activation and the subsequent production of SEAP.
+This can be readily assessed in the supernatant using QUANTI-Blue™ Solution, a SEAP detection reagent.

 • Fully functional IL-18 signaling pathway

-• Readily assessable SEAP reporter activity
+• Readily assessable NF-κB/AP-1-inducible SEAP reporter activity

-• Screening of anti-IL-18 antibodies
+• Screening of anti-IL-18 and anti-IL-18 receptor antibodies

 References: